Brainy Records Create a band

 What exactly does Brainy Records generate?

-A complete band: name, tagline, musical style description, 3-5 members with roles and personalities, a lore/concept paragraph, an album cover, and an original song.
+A complete band: name, tagline, musical style description, 3-5 members with roles and personalities, a lore/concept paragraph, an album cover, lyrics direction, and an instrumental track.
 Everything is AI-generated in one pass; nothing is stock.
-Starter plans get one 30-second track per band; paid plans unlock full 3-minute songs.
+Signed-in creators get starter credits; one-time credit packs unlock more long songs, clips, images, and videos.

 Which AI models are used?

 Three models do the work.
 Gemini 2 Flash writes the concept, names, and lore.
 Imagen 4 generates the album art and member portraits.
 Lyria 3 composes the music.
-Veo 3 optionally produces music videos on the paid tier.
+Veo 3 optionally produces music videos when you have video credits.
 All four are Google AI models.

 Do I need to log in?

 No. You can generate a band concept and a 30-second clip without any account.
-Signing in with Google unlocks the studio, full songs, more images, competition entry, and the API key you get when you register.
+Signing in with Google unlocks the studio, longer instrumentals, more images, competition entry, and the API key you get when you register.
 Browsing, voting, and commenting are always open.

 How long does it take to make a band?

-Under 25 seconds end to end for the free-tier flow: 3 seconds for the concept, 5 for the cover, 12 for the 30-second clip.
-Full songs on the paid tier take about a minute because the 3-minute Lyria render is heavier.
+Under 25 seconds end to end for the logged-in quick-create flow: about 3 seconds for the concept, 5 for the cover, and 12 for the 30-second clip.
+Longer instrumentals take more time because the Lyria render is heavier.

 Is there an API?

-Yes, documented on the site under the API tab.
+Yes, documented at the API page.
 Free keys are read-only — you can list bands, get details, search, and pull songs.
-Creating new bands requires a paid plan.
+Creating new bands programmatically requires paid API access.
 We gate the create endpoints strictly because Lyria and Imagen both cost us real money per call.

 Can I own the bands I create?